noahehall/theBookOfNoah/0current/security/oauth.md

 ### best practices/gotchas

+- implimentation:

+  - playaround with the oauth playground to test many of the major grant type (flows)
+  - you can test each flow entirely with postman

 - validation: ID and access tokens should always be validated with the auth server before using it (in case its been stolen)

   - you cant have a partially validated token